 For Maldivians, who love a good story, it is somehow fitting that the early history of the country is enshrined in myth and legend.
-There is the story of the Rannamaari, a tale about a sea monster than demands a virgin sacrifice every full moon, until a brave man from Morocco, Mr Abdul Barakaath-Ul Barbary decides to confront the monster and prohibit him from coming into the Maldives.
+There is the story of the Rannamaari, a tale of a sea monster that demands a virgin sacrifice every full moon.
+Until a brave man from Morocco, Mr Abdul Barakaath-Ul Barbary, decided to confront the monster barring it from entering Maldivian shores.

 There is the story of Bodu Thakurufaanu, renowned for its length, who saved the Maldives from Portuguese Invaders.
-These stories, while very much anecdotal, are based on the real facts that form the history of the country.
-Written accounts portray a Maldives whose people have traveled far and wide, adventurers whose geographical isolation had not limited the boundaries of their world.
+These stories, while very much anecdotal, are based on real facts that form the history of the country.
+Written accounts portray a Maldives whose people have travelled far and wide.
+Adventurers whose geographical isolation had not limited the boundaries of their world.
 Maldives today remains very much like it had then – small, but not lacking; isolated, but not invisible.

 1st Century AD -